kazisohrabuddintitu/Restaurant/README.md

 │       └── wsgi.py (WSGI entry point for the Django application) ├── frontend (Frontend code for the web application)
-│   ├── Dockerfile (Defines build instructions for the frontend container) │   ├── public (Contains static assets for the frontend) │   └── src (Houses the core frontend code)
+│   ├── Dockerfile (Defines build instructions for the frontend container) │   ├── kazirestaurant_vue (Contains the frontend)
-├── db (Directory for storing PostgreSQL data)
+│
 └── docker-compose.yml (Defines configuration for managing Docker containers)
 ```